 OnePlus TV release date

-OnePlus says its TV will come to North America, Europe and China “as soon as we establish partnerships with most of local and regional content providers”.
-According to @Samsung_News_, the OnePlus TV will launch in both the US and European markets on October 10, before going on sale on October 15.
+OnePlus has said its TV will come to North America, Europe and China “as soon as we establish partnerships with most of local and regional content providers”.

 “We want to be sure of every step we take, which is why we wanted to focus on one market at a time,” OnePlus wrote in a blog post.